Fisheries Accounting: Integrating Stock Assessment

 Step 1: Data assembly

-The compilation process begins with identifying and assembling stock assessment outputs and catch statistics for the target species or stock complex:
+Identify and assemble stock assessment outputs and catch statistics for the target species or stock complex:

 Step 2: Unit standardisation

-The conversion to carbon equivalents is particularly relevant for ocean accounts given the role of marine ecosystems in carbon cycling.
-Fish biomass carbon is distinct from the ecosystem carbon stocks held in habitats such as seagrass meadows and mangrove forests, which are addressed in TG-6.2 Mangrove Accounts and TG-6.3 Seagrass Accounts.
-Fish biomass represents mobile carbon within the marine ecosystem.
+Fish biomass carbon is distinct from ecosystem carbon stocks held in seagrass meadows and mangrove forests, addressed in TG-6.2 Mangrove Accounts and TG-6.3 Seagrass Accounts.

 Step 3: Temporal alignment

-Align stock assessment timing with the accounting period (typically calendar year).
-Stock assessments may reference 1 January biomass, mid-year biomass, or annual average biomass.
-The recommended approach is:
+Align stock assessment timing with the accounting period (typically calendar year):

-Where stock assessments use a different reference date (for example, spawning season start for seasonal species), document the discrepancy and apply interpolation methods to align with the standard accounting period.
+Where assessments use a different reference date, document the discrepancy and apply interpolation to align with the standard accounting period.

 Step 4: Account entry calculation